-The Teachers' Superannuation Fund (TSF) fair market value at June 30, 2019 was \$264.2 million.
-The total Fund returned 19.6% for 2018-19 versus its benchmark of 3.5%.
-Over the longer term of four years, the Fund returned 8.8%, surpassing the benchmark of 2.9%.
-The TSF's performance over the longer term received positive contributions from US equities, bonds and real estate, however the International Private Equity Funds and the sale of the TSF's ownership stake in Greystone are the primary drivers of the outperformance.
+The TSF fair market value at June 30, 2020 was \$245.2 million.
+The total Fund returned 2.4% for 2019-20 missing its benchmark of 3.7%.
+Over the longer term of four years, the Fund returned 8.3%, surpassing the benchmark of 3.0%.
+The TSF's performance over the longer term received positive contributions from US equities, bonds and real estate, however the International Private Equity Funds and the sale of the TSF's ownership stake in Greystone Capital Management are the primary drivers of the outperformance over the longer term.